 So, a given amount of tank pressure is a bigger problem for low-density cold propellants.
 A pressure-fed rocket using liquid oxygen pressurized by oxygen gas would have too much residual gas in the tank to be practical.

 The amount of turbopump you need is also proportional to volume, so higher density is always good for rocket propellants.
 That's one reason why methane is not a very good fuel for rockets, the other reason being that methane has a small temperature range where it's liquid.
 But there are some people who are oddly enthusiastic about methane as a rocket fuel.
-This is a common pattern with novices in any field: they learn about something important like isp, they try to optimize that without considering the design as a whole, and then they often congratulate themselves on their cleverness.

 Hydrogen peroxide is more dense than liquid oxygen, it doesn't need to be kept cold, and you use less (generally lower-density) fuel with it.
 It can also be decomposed with catalysts, which helps with ignition, propellant mixing, and maybe turbopump design.
 On the other hand, it gives lower isp, it's more expensive, and it slowly decomposes over time.
 Overall, H2O2 is probably better than liquid oxygen for first stage pressure-fed rockets.